openfisca/openfisca-doc/en/contribute/extensions.md

 # OpenFisca extensions

-*Note: The following is, today, only implemented in OpenFisca-France*
+*Note: The following is, today, only implemented in OpenFisca-France.*

 Extensions allow you to add formulas to OpenFisca that are not included in the OpenFisca-France repository (e.g. local prestations).